joelparkerhenderson/startup-superset/README.md

 * Outliers: 10,000 Hours of Practice
 * Outliers: in love with practice
 * Practice and feedback
-* Goal-directed practice coupled with targeted feedback - goal items
-* Goal-directed practice coupled with targeted feedback - feedback items
+* Goal-directed practice coupled with targeted feedback
 * Metrics
 * What is required for a product to succeed?
 * The Beginner’s Guide to Startup Analytics